By Kendra Holliday | September 13, 2016

 OK, so what made this particular guy creepy?

 1. He had awkward social skills.
 He wasn’t warm or personable.
-He came off as kindof cold.
+He came off as cold.
 He had a bad vibe.

 2. HE BROUGHT NOTHING TO THE TABLE.
 As I sat there and regaled him with interesting stories and advice, I realized I was providing all the entertainment, and that I was basically wasting my time.
 When I interact with someone, I want there to be give and take.
+Or, even better, give and give.

 3. He was predatory.
-He watched me like a chickenhawk, staring constantly, circling the party like a wolf.
+He watched me like a hawk, staring constantly, circling the party like a wolf.
 It’s important to be assertive and go after what you want, but don’t treat the person like a walking steak.

 4. He had a mustache.
 Some women love mustaches, but I’m not one of them.
-Not sure why – maybe because I associate them with cops or 70′s porn stars?

 Other things that make a man creepy: